cfclrk/markdown-xwidget/README.md

         --with-imagemagick
    ```

-2. **multimarkdown, pandoc, or similar**
+2. **pandoc, multimarkdown, or similar**

-   [multimarkdown][multimarkdown] and [pandoc][pandoc] are CLI programs that can
+   [pandoc][pandoc] and [multimarkdown][multimarkdown] are CLI programs that can
    create HTML from markdown.
-You have to have some kind of program like this
+You need a program like this installed.
+So far,
-   installed.
+   pandoc has worked best for me.

 [emacsplus]: https://github.com/d12frosted/homebrew-emacs-plus
 [multimarkdown]: https://fletcher.github.io/MultiMarkdown-6